 I'm a Columbia University Graduate, who studied German at Columbia University, Hunter College, and in Berlin, Germany where I lived from 1999-2010.

-Columbia University - Bachelors, Creative Writing
+Undergraduate Degree: Columbia University in the City of New York - Bachelors, Creative Writing

 What is your teaching philosophy?